 The Discover it® Cash Back card offers a tiered cash back rewards structure with a rewards rate that’s more than double that of the MILITARY STAR card.
 Cardmembers earn 5% cash back at different places each quarter like gas stations, grocery stores, restaurants, Amazon.com and more up to the quarterly maximum, each time you activate.
 Plus, automatically earn unlimited 1% cash back on all other purchases.
 If you shop at Amazon.com, use your Discover it® Cash Back rewards at Amazon.com checkout.

 Discover rewards you even further with an introductory offer: Discover will match all the cash back you’ve earned at the end of your first year, automatically – for new cardmembers only.
 There’s no signing up and there’s no limit to how much cash back is matched.

 There’s no annual fee, and there are no foreign transaction fees.

-Here are a couple more cards we want to add to the mix:
+Here’s another card we want to add to the mix: